vanisharma31/financial-transaction-analysis/README.md

 # 🧾 Financial Transaction Customer Analytics

-*Analyze financial transaction data to understand customer behavior, identify high-value customers, detect churn risk and support data-driven business decisions using SQL.*
+*Analyzed financial transaction data to evaluate customer spending, financial profiles and transaction behavior, with a focus on identifying valuable customer segments and understanding customer activity.
+Used SQL to build customer-level metrics, segmentation, CLV, spending and acquisition analyses, and Power BI to visualize the findings through an interactive analytics dashboard.*